M0hamedFawzy/Document-Distance/README.md

 Originally the output was only the angular distance, I modified it to also calculate the similarity(plagiarism) along with basic information about the two documents like no. of words and letters, and finally print the execution time.
-I applied all that in a windows forms application with easy user friendly use with a modern UI Design. this application Can Print a file of the plagiarism results ( plagiarism report) finally, you will find.exe file to directly open and use the applicatio
+I applied all that in a windows forms application with easy user friendly use with a modern UI Design. this application Can Print a file of the plagiarism results ( plagiarism report) finally, you will find.exe file to directly open and use the application

 technology used: C# - Windows Forms.